CommonRoad/commonroad-drivability-checker/doc/installation_cpp.rst

    The Drivability Checker uses a superbuild system for first building the bundled third-party dependencies and then building the Drivability Checker itself.
-   As part of the build process, the dependencies will be installed to the install prefix you specify.

    By default, CMake chooses ``/usr/local`` as the install prefix on Linux, a directory which normal users can't write